 Academic staff support

 In addition to scheduled sessions, you’ll have access to your lecturers, module and placement leads usually by arrangement via email.
-The senior leadership team (course director, deputy, assessment and year leads) also hold regular drop in sessions for students.
+The senior leadership team (course director, deputy, assessment and year leads) meet regularly with year representatives, and also arrange drop in/FAQ sessions where needed, in addition to being contactable directly as with all staff.

 Clinical Teaching Fellows

-Clinical Teaching Fellows (CTFs) are fully qualified junior doctors, who deliver teaching within St George's, University of London and St George’s Hospital.
+Clinical Teaching Fellows (CTFs) are fully qualified junior doctors, who support the delivery of teaching within St George's, University of London and St George’s Hospital.
 They are also employed at many of our partner sites, including Ashford and St Peter’s, Croydon, Epsom and St Helier, East Surrey, Kingston, and Springfield hospitals.

 Mums and dads scheme